spoonapps/docs/reference/spoonscript/startup.md

 #### As a Shell Command

-Using this syntax, each command is executed in its own command prompt -- a new command prompt being spawned for each instruction.
-Thus, any stateful commands (`cd`, for example), must be chained to other commands with an ampersand to have their desired effect.
+Using this syntax, a command is interpreted by the Command Prompt, providing access to the shell's internal and external commands.
+By default, the Command Prompt is executed with the /k flag and the command is appended to it (cmd /k <command>).
+This means that the Command Prompt window will remain open after the specified command has completed.

-For example, to read a file in the **C:\Spoon** directory:
+For example, to display a message on the screen and open a command prompt:

 ```
-# Hello world is passed to the 'echo' command
+# Hello world is passed to the 'echo' shell command
 startup file echo hello world
 ```